Download the full outcome

 Detail of outcome

-The secondary legislation to enable the short term powers has now come into force.
+The secondary legislation to enable the short term powers came into force in June 2018.
 The government has published guidance on changes to the turnover and share of supply tests for mergers.

 Detail of feedback received

-The first part of this consultation on short term reforms closed on 14 November.
-We received 27 formal responses from interested parties, including:
+The first part of this consultation, on short term reforms, closed on 14 November 2017.
+We received 27 formal responses, and feedback through meetings with an additional 7 organisations during the consultation.

 - legal and advisory firms